davidjb/itunes-change-play-count/README.md

 drop the script into the `~/Library/Music/Scripts` directory or hard-link it there (Music.app doesn't support soft links).

+If you make changes later (such as downloading a new version of this script), then note that Music.app seems to cache it so ``rm`` the existing script first and reinstall.

 An [older
 version](https://github.com/davidjb/itunes-change-play-count/commit/1ea469e9b6e6c84ba3316a64194173acc92a9278)
 of this script works with iTunes – Apple just changed the name, thankfully.